awsdocs/amazon-lumberyard-release-notes/templates/index-template.md

 ## Highlights<a name="highlights"></a>

-Here's a sampling of the new features found in Lumberyard 1.21.
+Here's a sampling of the new features found in Lumberyard [VERSION NUMBER].

 **Topics**
 + [HIGHLIGHT TOPIC 1 HERE]